Strong Evidence for Cosmic Ray-Supported $\sim$L$^{\ast}$ Galaxy Halos via X-ray \& tSZ Constraints: Discussion and Conclusions

 \subsubsection{Stacking}

-One immediate caveat is that the X-ray stacks of \citetalias{zhang_hot_2024} and the tSZ stacks of \citet{das_thermal_2025} are disparate samples, with the former extending only out to $z \sim 0.2$ in contrast to the latter's extending to $z \sim 1.2$.
-A matched sample for stacking analysis of tSZ and extended X-ray emission would be ideal, and we emphasize that we have demonstrated how such a sample could place extremely strong constraints on the physical state of the CGM around $\sim L^\ast$ galaxies.
-However, we note here that since both observational samples are stacks, their biases would go in the same direction -- stacked, average quantities are sensitive to the brightest individual detections in a given bin, so to minimize sample bias, one ought to compare stacked values of $\tilde{Y}_{200}$ to stacked X-ray observations as done here.
+One immediate caveat is that the X-ray stacks of \citetalias{zhang_hot_2024} and the tSZ stacks of \citetalias{das_thermal_2025} are disparate samples, with the former extending only out to $z \sim 0.2$ in contrast to the latter's extending to $z \sim 1.2$.
+A matched sample for stacking analysis of tSZ and extended X-ray emission would be ideal, and we emphasize that we have demonstrated how such a sample could place extremely strong constraints on the physical state of the CGM around low-$z$ $\sim L^\ast$ galaxies.

+However, we note here that since both observational samples are stacks, their biases would \textit{qualitatively} go in the same direction -- stacked, average quantities are sensitive to the brightest individual detections in a given bin, so to minimize sample bias, one ought to compare stacked values of $\tilde{Y}_{200}$ to stacked X-ray observations as done here.
+Though of course, tSZ maps are sensitive to n$_{\rm gas}$ whereas X-ray maps are sensitive to n$_{\rm gas}^{2}$ and suffer different noise biases.
+With this caveat and unless the clumping factors in the CGM $\langle n^2\rangle/\langle n \rangle$ happen to be quite high, the general trend for stacked values should be that stacked samples biased towards brighter X-ray sources should track brighter tSZ sources as well.

+Moreover, as both \citetalias{zhang_hot_2024} and \citetalias{das_thermal_2025} note, these novel X-ray and tSZ measurements may suffer from large systematic uncertainties associated with difficult and distinct background and/or foreground subtraction.
+This is particularly true when attempting to infer gas temperature or density properties from either the X-ray and tSZ data -- and so we have focused on comparisons of \textit{observed} quantities herein.
+That being said, we caution the reader again regarding such large uncertainties which my evolve in the advent of up-and-coming observatories which will feature better sample coverage and sensitivity, as well as complementary probes of the CGM via kSZ and X-ray micro-calorimeter observations.